Coneja-Chibi/The-HawThorne-Directives/readme.md

 ## Director Registry

 The core of the system.
-Each Director is a genre-specialized creative voice containing:
+Each Director is a specialized creative voice containing:

 - **Bureau designation** and operational identity
 - **Active Heart** — rotating internal calibration phrases